lucadibello/nextjs-jwt-auth-boilerplate/paper/README.md

 **Authorization**  is the process of verifying that the user has the rights to perform the action they are trying to perform.
 The authorization process is performed by a system or service, which in the case of web applications is the web server.
 The web server receives an authenticated session signature and verifies if the user has the rights to perform the action they are trying to perform.
 Usually, if the user is authorized to perform a certain action, the server returns the operation result to the client, and in the other hand, if the user is not authorized, the server returns an error to the client and the operation is not performed.

-## 1.3.
-Authentication systems in web applications
+## 3. Authentication systems in web applications

-### 1.3.1.
+### 3.1.
 Different kinds of authentication systems

 Authentication systems for web-based IT solutions can be categorized into two main groups: session-based and token-based.
-**Session-based authentication** is a method of stateful-authentication[^1] that uses a session identifier to identify the user.
+**Session-based authentication** is a method of stateful-authentication **[1]** that uses a session identifier to identify the user.
 After a successful user authentication, the server creates a session and shares its unique identifier (referred as *session ID*) with the related user.
 This identifier is later stored in the client-side (usually through the use of cookies) and used to access protected API routes.
 The two main drawbacks of this method are that the server must store the session data in memory, which can lead to scalability issues and, since the session ID is stored in the client-side, is prone to XSS (*Cross-site scripting*) and CSRF (*Cross-site request forgery, also known as one-click attack*) attacks.

 ![Session-based authentication](./images/session_based_authentication.png)
 > Source: [https://beaglesecurity.com/blog/article/session-security.html](https://beaglesecurity.com/blog/article/session-security.html)

-**Token-based authentication** is a method of stateless-authentication[^2] that uses a token to identify the user.
+**Token-based authentication** is a method of stateless-authentication **[2]** that uses a token to identify the user.
 After the user logs in, the server generates a token that is signed with a secret key or a key pair and returns it to the user.
 The user must then send this token in the header of every request to access protected API routes.

 ![Token-based authentication](./images/token_based_authentication.png)
 > Source: [https://beaglesecurity.com/blog/article/session-security.html](https://beaglesecurity.com/blog/article/session-security.html)

-[^1]: Stateful Authentication is a way to verify users by having the server or backend store much of the session information, such as user properties.
+**[1]**: Stateful Authentication is a way to verify users by having the server or backend store much of the session information, such as user properties.

-[^2]: It is commonly referred to as stateless authentication since the token can be a self-contained entity that transmits all the necessary information for authenticating the request.
+**[2]**: It is commonly referred to as stateless authentication since the token can be a self-contained entity that transmits all the necessary information for authenticating the request.

-### 1.3.2.
+### 3.2.
 Study cases

-#### 1.3.2.1.
+#### 3.2.1.
 PostFinance - Mobile ID

 PostFinance is a Swiss bank that offers a wide range of financial services, including banking, insurance, and asset management.
 It is a subsidiary of the Swiss Post, which is the Swiss postal service.